 According to the Insurance Institute for Business and Home Safety, you should perform a thorough examination of trees in your yard.
 Look for dead, damaged or diseased limbs on trees.
 Are any limbs close to your home or power lines?
 They may need to be removed.
 Also, if any branches are interfering with each other, that could pose a problem during a high-wind storm.

 Pay attention to the base of your trees, too.
 Are any of the trees cracked, decayed or hollowed out?
 They may need to be removed to avoid uprooting during a storm.
-Contact a tree expert for a consultation.
+Contact us about our tree service for a consultation.
 The arborist may give you cost-effective alternatives in the event that the entire tree does not need to be removed.
 It may simply need some pruning.

 Tree Pruning Tips